Rosenthal-Lab-at-Dana-Farber/CT-body-composition/docs/inference.md

 python run_from_csv.py my_csv_file.csv /path/to/results/directory /path/to/input/directory1 /path/to/input/directory2
 ```

-Note that there can be an arbitrary number (one or more) input directories,
+Note that there can be an arbitrary number (one or more) of input directories,
-each with the files laid out in the `MRN_ACC` format.
+each with the studies laid out in the `MRN_ACC` format.
 This allows for
 processing data from multiple data pulls at once.

 At the end of the process, the results directory will contain several artifacts:

-`json_files` - This directory contains the full results from the body
+`json_files/` - This directory contains the full results from the body
 composition analysis in JSON format.
 There is one file per study, named with
 the study `MRN_ACC.json`.

-`previews` - This directory contains preview images that may be used to check
+`previews/` - This directory contains preview images that may be used to check
 the results visually efficiently.
 There is one preview png file per *series*
 that was successfully processed by the algorithm (there are often multiple such
 series per study).
 Each file is named `{MRN}_{ACC}_{SeriesInstanceUID}.png`.